-A good itinerary for the Great Ocean Road is a must, as well as having information on how to experience it and make the most of it.
+Having a Great Ocean Road Itinerary is a must, as well as knowing how to experience it and make the most of it.
 Victoria’s most scenic drives, the Great Ocean Road is a magnificent touring route that is worth a visit while exploring Australia.
 We suggest checking Visit the Great Ocean Road for more information.

 A lot of debate goes on regarding how long should a person take to drive the Great Ocean Road.